 Co-Gen Turbine Controls Retrofit

-Mechanical Dynamics & Analysis’ Control Systems Division (MD&A Control Systems) replaced an industrial co-gen turbine’s original mechanical-hydraulic (MHC) controls with an electronic governor, electro-hydraulic trip system and self-contained control valve actuator.
+Mechanical Dynamics & Analysis’ Turbine and Generator Controls Division replaced an industrial co-gen turbine’s original mechanical-hydraulic (MHC) controls with an electronic governor, electro-hydraulic trip system and self-contained control valve actuator.

 The primary drivers for the project were the operator’s desire to increase the long-term maintainability and reliability by replacing the MHC components that had become more problematic as they reached their end of life.
 Secondary benefits of the retrofit were increased operability through enhanced remote control and on-line testing capabilities as well as the addition of automatic synchronization.

 The MHC governor components in the turbine’s front standard were removed and replaced with a Woodward® Governor 505D electronic governor, mounted in a stand-alone cabinet in the unit’s control room.

 The turbine speed feedback to the governor is supplied by a toothed wheel mounted on the end of the generator shaft and electronic speed pick-ups mounted on the generator’s collector assembly.
 The governor’s load control and speed regulation software combine with set points from the plant DCS to provide a position signal for the control valve actuator governing the steam flow through the turbine.

 The low pressure hydraulic control valve actuator in the front standard has been removed and replaced with a REXA® high pressure, rotary electraulic™ actuator coupled directly to the control valve cam shaft.
 This rotary action and direct coupling eliminates lost motion and mechanical hysteresis inherent in the original system.